 In the context of go, a professional (or pro in short) is a go player who has received a professional diploma from one of the professional go associations.
 The more general English usage of the word professional, denoting a person who receives a portion of their primary income and/or means of living through a profession, is not generally used in go.

 |Table of contents

-Go professionals are generally affiliated with one of the professional organizations in Asia.
+Go professionals are generally affiliated with one of the professional organisations in Asia.
 The major current organisations are:

 - the Nihon Ki-in and Kansai Ki-in in Japan

 - the Hankuk Kiwon in South Korea

 - the Zhongguo Weiqi Xiehui under Zhongguo Qiyuan in China

 - the Taiwan Qiyuan and Zhongguo Weiqi Hui in Taiwan